zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    An SNMP PDU message of unknown type.

-   :c: The connection over which the SNMP datagram is sent.
+   :param c: The connection over which the SNMP datagram is sent.

-   :is_orig: The endpoint which sent the SNMP datagram.
+   :param is_orig: The endpoint which sent the SNMP datagram.

-   :header: SNMP version-dependent data that precedes PDU data in the top-level
+   :param header: SNMP version-dependent data that precedes PDU data in the top-level
            SNMP message structure.

-   :tag: The tag of the unknown SNMP PDU.
+   :param tag: The tag of the unknown SNMP PDU.

 .. zeek:id:: snmp_unknown_scoped_pdu
    :source-code: base/protocols/snmp/main.zeek 177 180